Training (4 weeks):

 Boston Career Connections provides support, every step of the way.
 Participants are connected to any needed services through provider networks while in the program, and all participants receive follow-up career coaching services.

-A New Strategy for Success: Hospitality & Beyond Program
+A New Strategy for Success: Hospitality & Customer Service Program

 In 2019, Boston Career Connections will continue delivering a comprehensive, coordinated point-of-entry into the hospitality industry and other customer service careers for adults in the East Boston Community.
 By partnering with Maverick Landing Community Services and using a model that includes existing best-practices, there is great potential for this pipeline to quickly result in impact and scale.